 The History of Montgomery & TheEqual Justice Initiative

 The Equal Justice Initiative (EJI) is dedicated to addressing the legacy of racial injustice in America.
 Through research, education, and advocacy, EJI works to create a more equitable future.
-The Legacy Sites, including the Legacy Museum, National Memorial, and Freedom Monument, are essential components of this mission, offering powerful spaces for reflection, learning, and inspiration.
+The Legacy Sites, including the Legacy Museum, National Memorial for Peace and Justice, and Freedom Monument Sculpture Park, are essential components of this mission, offering powerful spaces for reflection, learning, and inspiration.

 a building with a sign on it